SINTEF/Muscade.jl/docs/src/Elements.md

 - `class` is a `NTuple` of `Symbol`: for each dof, its class (must be `:X`, `:U` or `:A`).
 - `field` is a `NTuple` of `Symbol`: for each dof, its field.

-Importantly, `doflist` does not mention dofs of class `:Λ`: if the element implements `lagrangian`, there is automaticaly a one-to-one correspondance between Λ-dofs and X-dofs.
+Importantly, `Muscade.doflist` does not mention dofs of class `:Λ`: if the element implements `Muscade.lagrangian`, there is automaticaly a one-to-one correspondance between Λ-dofs and X-dofs.

 For example (using Julia's syntax for one-liner functions):